Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/factory-pattern.rst

     .. image:: images/factory-tricked.svg
         :alt: sequence diagram showing how a hijacking attempt may succeed if the user is deceived into signing a bad transaction

-    This is hopefully unlikely.
+    Hopefully, this is unlikely.
 Moreover, the effect of such a hijacking should typically be that the product cannot be used as the user intended, but the user would still be able to create another product and have the factory produce that correctly.